 Concentration.
 A designated study focus within a three-year program, such as the Bachelor of Arts, Anthropology Concentration.

 Convocation.
-The ceremony held in Athabasca, Alberta, on the second Friday and Saturday in June every year where graduates participate in the conferral of degrees.
-Visit the Convocation website.
+The ceremony held every year where graduates participate in the conferral of degrees, usually in Athabasca, Alberta.
+Visit the Convocation website for specific dates.

 Counsellors.
 Counsellors can help students clarify their educational and career goals, decide on a program of study, develop sound study and personal management skills, identify and overcome barriers to learning.
 Visit the Counselling website.